AaronL1011/Assignments/Term_3_Workbook/README.md

 let myCar = new Car('Honda', 'Civic', 2009, 'hatchback')
 ```

-The implimentation of a function to create our objects for us, has allowed the quick and easy initialisation of as many objects as we want.
+The implementation of a function to create our objects for us, has allowed the quick and easy initialisation of as many objects as we want.

 To access and/or manipulate the data within out object, you reference the name we set the object variable as, with a method or property attached.
 Eg: